JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Maven Tooling Updates

 Version 2024.03 introduces a number of changes related to bundled Maven tools.
-These changes are dictated by certain Maven version reaching their end-of-life stage, and carry on the initiative that aims to reduce the size of TeamCity installers by unbundling certain non-crucial components and tools.
+These changes are dictated by certain Maven versions containing known CVEs, and carry on the initiative that aims to reduce the size of TeamCity installers by unbundling certain non-crucial components and tools.

 These changes and their potential effects on your existing projects include the following:

 * All Maven versions that are not in use by Maven [steps](maven.md) and [triggers](configuring-maven-triggers.md) are removed.
 Maven versions required by existing configurations will be downloaded and installed when your TeamCity server first starts.
-If the server cannot establish connection with `jetbrains.com`, you will need to manually [install the missing tools](installing-tools.md).
-If no configurations require Maven, only the latest version 3.9.6 will be installed.
+If the server cannot establish connection with [https://repo.maven.apache.org/maven2/org/apache/maven/apache-maven](https://repo.maven.apache.org/maven2/org/apache/maven/apache-maven), you will need to manually [install the missing tools](installing-agent-tools.md).
+If no existing configurations are using Maven, only the latest version 3.9.6 will be installed.

-* The TeamCity server will not download and install Maven 2.x version even if they are required by existing projects.
-These versions reached their EOL and no longer receive security updates.
-Build configurations configured to use these outdated versions will display corresponding health reports that suggest switching to a newer version or installing required Maven 2.x manually.
+    > You can add the `teamcity.tools.bundled.maven.installOnStartup=false` [internal property](server-startup-properties.md#TeamCity+Internal+Properties) to prevent TeamCity from lazy-loading Maven tools.
+    >
+    {type="tip"}

-* If there are existing configurations that utilize the "Default" version of Maven, version 3.6.3 will remain the "Default" one.
-Otherwise, the newest 3.9.6 version becomes a default.
+* If there are no existing configurations that utilize the "Default" version of Maven, version 3.9.6 becomes the new "Default".
+Otherwise, the "Default" option will keep pointing to the same Maven tool as before (for example, 3.6.3).
 * If an existing build configuration utilizes manually installed Maven 3.9.6 and [stores its settings in VCS](storing-project-settings-in-version-control.md), editing this configuration generates a [patch](kotlin-dsl.md#Edit+Project+Settings+via+Web+UI) that changes the value of the `mavenVersion` parameter from `custom` to `bundled_3_9_6`.